dellannadavide/MQTT-Nao-Interface/README.md

 ## 2. Basic services required to run MQTT-Nao-Interface

 ### 2.1.
 MQTT message broker
-Communication between the (Python 2.7) MQTT-Nao-Interface and other external services (e.g., NOSAR) happens via [MQTT](https://en.wikipedia.org/wiki/MQTT) (a lightweight method of carrying out messaging using a publish/subscribe model, and the standard messaging protocol for the Internet of Things).
+Communication between the (Python 2.7) MQTT-Nao-Interface and other external services (e.g., [SONAR](https://github.com/dellannadavide/SONAR)) happens via [MQTT](https://en.wikipedia.org/wiki/MQTT) (a lightweight method of carrying out messaging using a publish/subscribe model, and the standard messaging protocol for the Internet of Things).

 Below, it is reported a very quick tutorial on how to install [Eclipse Mosquitto](https://mosquitto.org/), an open source message broker that implements the MQTT protocol, on an Ubuntu distro installed on Windows WSL.